EFFECTIVE WEB WRITING (G048)

 Government departments and corporations spend thousands of dollars in updating their web sites.
 But all of that expense and effort is for naught if few people notice.
 Poorly communicated web sites fail to deliver on transparency, accountability and access for all.

-This powerful and content rich workshop will show you how to write web content that not only gets noticed immediately but is understood and inspires action.
+This powerful and content rich workshop will show you how to write web content that not only gets noticed immediately but also is understood and inspires action.
 Completion of the workshop and using the techniques illustrated will ensure value for dollar spent on government and corporate web sites and increase user follow-up.

 Engage your audience with enticing content that exudes relevance, impact and urgency.
 Deliver web content that meets the rigorous demands of today's hurried, distracted and impatient audience.
+Writing for the increasingly popular mobile website will also be examined.

 WHAT WILL YOU LEARN?